 The worldwide forex market is booming with the daily turnover doubling since 2007.
-This is no exception in Australia with Aussies loving a punt and making trades based on a knowledge gained over time.
+Australian forex trading volumes are no exception in Australia with Aussies loving a punt and making trades based on a knowledge gained over time.
 What is surprising though is that forex brokers absolutely love setting up shop in Australia.
 We delve into this phenomenon below.

 High Leverage Is Allowed In Australia

-Australia has high leverage forex brokers such as CMC markets which offer leverage levels of up to 500 to 1.
+Australia has best forex brokers such as Pepperstone which offer leverage levels of up to 500 to 1.
 The table below best explains leverage where for example, if you had $100 and could trade with a 500 to 1 leverage you effectively could be trading $50,000.

 High leverage means the ability to make greater profits but of course also greater losses.
 The increased risk profile associated with leverage is why regulators in Hong Kong, Japan and the USA have chosen to cap it as low as 25 to 1.
 The ability not to be restricted to a leverage cap is therefore one of the key drivers to why forex brokers prefer Australian regulation.

 Australia has done extraordinarily well over the past decade weathering financial storms such as the global financial crisis and the Asian economic crisis.
 The financial sector’s ability to come through this volatility relatively un-scarred has enhanced the countries regulator.
 Forex brokers that can therefore become Australian regulated not only have a leverage advantage but also gain credibility instantly.